REIS-THG/react-project-ideas/README.md

 npm start
 ```

-## Contribution Guidelines

-We welcome and appreciate all contributions to `react-projects`!
-Here's how you can contribute:

 ### Reporting Issues

 If you find a bug or have a suggestion for a new feature, please create a new issue.
 When creating an issue, try to provide as much detail as possible, including steps to reproduce the issue, your environment (e.g., browser, operating system), and screenshots if applicable.